phaserjs/phaser/README.md

 * Emitter.start has a new parameter: forceQuantity which will force the quantity of a flow of particles to be the given value (request #853)
 * Sound.pause will no longer fire a Sound.onStop signal, and the pause values are set before the onPause signal is dispatched (thanks @AnderbergE, fix #868)
 * Swapped to using escaped Unicode characters for the console output.
+* Frame.setTrim no longer modifies the Frame width and height values.
+* AnimationParser doesn't populate the Pixi.TextureCache for every frame any longer.
+Each display object has its own texture property instead.

 ### CocoonJS Specific Updates